 Use of AI

-The content of this blog, and its related pages, are all written by and created by me; none are AI generated.
+The content of this blog -- all of the posts and pages -- is written and created by me; none of the content is AI-generated.
 On occasion I will use tools, some of which will make use of "AI", to check for typos, spelling errors, and so on, but everything you'll find here is hand-written.

 Almost every single project you'll find on GitHub is hand-coded by me, no AI involved whatsoever.
 The stark exception to this is BlogMore, the static site generator that I use to generate this blog from Markdown sources.
 BlogMore is 100% AI-written: code, documentation, the lot.
 It was, and remains, a deliberate experiment in using AI to develop a whole project.